Catholic Principal Preparation Program: Master's Degree in Administration and Supervision

 -The Catholic School on the Threshold of the Third Millennium

 Central to the mission of the Church is the work of Catholic schools.
 The National Standards and Benchmarks for Effective Catholic Elementary and Secondary Catholic Schools (NSBECS) state that “An excellent Catholic school has a qualified leader/leadership team empowered by the governing body to realize and implement the school’s mission and vision.”
 The need for well-prepared leaders for Catholic schools is documented in numerous arenas as well as the challenges that face these leaders.

 The Loyola University Chicago (LUC) Catholic Principal Preparation Program was designed to prepare future principals to meet the complex challenges of leading today’s Catholic schools.
-The LUC Catholic Principal Preparation Program is uniquely designed to ensure each principal candidate becomes a mission-driven, faith-based instructional leader within the Catholic School context.
-Upon completion of the LUC Catholic Principal Preparation Program, principal candidates will possess the knowledge, skills, and dispositions to be highly effective principals to promote the spiritual, academic and social-emotional growth of their students.
+Loyola’s Program is uniquely designed to ensure each principal candidate becomes a mission-driven, faith-based instructional leader within the Catholic School context.
+Graduates of the program will possess the knowledge, skills, and dispositions to be highly effective principals who promote the spiritual, academic and social-emotional growth of their students and faculty.

 The Loyola University Chicago Catholic Principal Preparation Program consists of a unique three-year coaching model.
 This coaching model is based on the foundation of a “support team” to ensure candidates have the breadth of experiences to be able to lead.
 The support team is comprised of the candidate, the university faculty supervisor, the coordinator of coaches, the internship mentor principal, and the internship coach.
 The internship coach is a veteran Catholic school administrator with a proven record for leading effective Catholic schools.

 Each candidate will have an on-boarding plan which will…

 - be continually updated and evaluated by the candidate support team